santatamas/blog/_posts/2017-09-18-Upgrading-dotnetcore.md

 title: Upgrading dotnetcore broke NuGet in VS for Mac
 ---

-It has been about a full year since I’ve posted anything here, but yesterday I had quite an interesting journey while I was trying to update dotnetcore.
+It has been about a full year since I posted anything here, but yesterday I had quite an interesting journey while I was trying to update dotnetcore.
 I thought it worth a blog post, because I’m pretty sure others WILL encounter the same issue eventually.

 So a little background info.
 I’m working on one of my projects, which involves an **angular4** frontend with a **dotnetcore** API backend.
 Pretty standard setup.
-Yesterday I’ve decided that it’s time to do the **1.1 -> 2.0** upgrade.
+Yesterday I decided that it’s time to do the **1.1 -> 2.0** upgrade.

 It’s supposed to be really simple, just a matter of changing the target framework to netcoreapp2.0 for the API, and netstandard2.0 for the libraries, right?
 I went ahead and did that.
 The dotnet restore and dotnet build  cli commands went green, everything looked fine.